andronat48/BiglyBT-plugin-autostop/README.txt

 The purpose of this plugin is to help with people whose ISPs are anal-retentive about upload bandwidth usage, like mine is.
 Its purpose is to be a community- friendly implementation of an upload limiter.
-It will not permit upload cutoff at less than a 1.0 share ratio, but other than that it will disable uploads for a few ratios that are equal to or greater than that.

 The settings are, I hope, more or less self-explanatory.
 Feel free to comment on it.